tmanabe/ClueWeb/README.md

-# clue-web
+# ClueWeb
-Tools for the ClueWeb document collections (WIP).
+Tools for the ClueWeb document collections.